There’s no “off site” exception to Fifth Amendment’s takings clause

 St. Johns River Water Management District v.
 Koontz

-Contact: Paul J. Beard II and Brian T. Hodges
+Contact: Brian T. Hodges

 Coy A. Koontz wants to develop commercial land, most of which lies within a riparian habitat protection zone in Orange County, Florida.
 He applied for a dredge and fill permit with the St. Johns Water Management District.
 St. Johns agreed to grant the permit, but only on the condition that he place a conservation easement over his land, and perform mitigation off-site by replacing culverts and plugging certain drainage canals on other properties not owned by Koontz and miles away from the property.
 When Koontz refused to perform the off-site mitigation, St. Johns denied the permit.